dabeng/user-experience-improvement-strategies/README.md

 # User Experience Improvement Strategies
 The key points are not jQuery plugins, Angular directives, React components or Polymer elements in here.
 We just share feasible solutions, reasonable thoughts and friendly reminders to improve user experience with the help of javascript.
+**Note:** all the content of this artical is based on discussions and thoughts about improving User Experience of destop app of industrial business system.

 ##Ⅰ. What elements do you think an excellent User Experience of web apps should possess?
 1. ★ The app should have its own distinct layout and theme color that impressed the people event though they don't often use this app.
 In short, creating **peculiar UI style** for your app.
 2. ★★ Without the help of user manual or user guide, target users can easily master the most of functionalites.
 Maybe 80% is an appropriate proportion.
 In short, highlighting the **usability** and **friendliness**.